flype44/VControl/DOCUMENTATION.md

 **NOTE :**

-Theorically, it's only aiming `AGA` Amiga machines.
+Theoretically, it's only aimed at `AGA` Amiga machines.

-Currentely compatible with the `Vampire V4` model.
+Currently compatible with the `Vampire V4` model.

 Planned for the `Vampire V1200` in future core.